agossouema2011/WCEBleedGenChallenge/README.md

 - All the model weight and plots for detection are saved in the sub folder at "Detection\YOLO\yolov5\runs\train\exp" which is in the Detection folder of YOLO.
 - The datasets are in the folder "input" for the classification, and in the folder "data" (Detection\YOLO\data) for the detection.
 - You used <b>split.py</b> script to split the training dataset into 80% for training set (1,048 images for Bleeding and 1,048 images for Non-Bleeding) and 20% for validation set (261 images for Bleeding and 261 images for Non-Bleeding).
 We can see that there is class balance.
-- Lime Interpretability plots for the images are saved in "Claasification/outputs"
+- Lime Interpretability plots for the images are saved in "Classification\outputs"
   <br />  <br />
 <b>1• A table of the achieved evaluation metrics of validation dataset</b>
    <b>Classification: Accuracy, Recall, F1-Score </b><br />